oscarsaleta/mkefly.github.io/index.md

     </header>
 </div>
 <div class="text-fixed-left">
-    <p>Here we show the results of for the Bayesian analysis parameters.
+    <p>Here we show the results of the Bayesian inference parameter estimation.
 Our goal is to show the infered probability distributions over the model parametersof interest, the probabilities of models and the probability distributions over predicted data.</p>
-    <p>This is a universal approach to fitting models to data.
+    <p>This is a universal approach for fitting models to data.
 Have defined the generative model for the data, the likelihood function, and a prior distribution over the parameters.</p>
     <p>The following figures show the results:</p>
     <img src="{% link assets/images/parameters-c1-c2.png %}" alt="" data-position="center center" width="95%"/>
-    <p>In this figure we show the results obtained from the posterior i.e. the more likely scenarios given our current model.
+    <p>In this figure we show the results obtained from the posterior i.e. the most likely scenarios given our current model.
 We show the results for the growth rate value in terms of the total number or deaths predicted by the logistic curves.
-Note that our estimates are consistent with a total number of deaths within [3000, 6000] for the all four countries.</p>
+For all the countries.</p>
 </div>
 <div class="text-fixed-left">
     <img src="{% link assets/images/parameters-c3-c1.png %}" alt="" data-position="center center" width="95%"/>